 Selecting a map tile service

-If you are logged in to LDS and have already created an API key, your API key and the layer ID will be pre-populated in the URL for you.
+If you are logged in to LDS and have already created an API key, your API key and the layer ID will be pre-populated in the URL.